Mikeflames/Algorithms/README.md

-<h4> You can make folders of programming languages and also you can contribute in the repo's below.</h4>
+<h4> You can make folders of programming languages and also you can contribute in the repo's below with Special Algorithms of Competitive programming.</h4>

-<h4> Feel free to contribute to this repo by creating and editing little programs in any programming language and make different folders for the code you want to contribute. </h4>
+<h4> Feel free to contribute to this repo by creating and editing Algorithms in any programming language and make different folders for the code you want to contribute. </h4>